 Five Theses on the Neoliberal City

-BAVO presented the 'Five Theses on the Neoliberal City' at the first Civic City Conference 1 by the Institute Design2context, 12-13 March 2010 at the Zurich University of the Arts (ZHdK).
+BAVO presented the 'Five Theses on the Neoliberal City' at Design for the Post-Neoliberal City: Civic City Conference 1 by the Institute Design2context, 12-13 March 2010 at the Zurich University of the Arts (ZHdK).

 BAVO presented the ‘Five Theses on the Neoliberal City’ at the first Civic City Conference in Zürich.
 The conference dealt with the design for a post-neoliberal city.
 As the Five Theses bypass the leftist myth of disaster capitalism, the presentation did arouse a passionate and sometimes even fierce discussion among the conference participants.

 1) The neoliberal city is not made by neoliberal hands

 2) The neoliberal city is a socioeconomic win-win

 3) In the neoliberal city everybody participates

 4) In the neoliberal city everything is possible